How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 • Nylon: Non-toxic but energy-intensive to produce.

 Bottom Line: lululemon yoga mats are not the most toxic out there, but they’re not fully non-toxic either.
-You can buy a much more eco friendly yoga mats like the Brentwood Home Organic Yoga Mat at a similar price point.
+You can buy much more non-toxic yoga mats like the Brentwood Home Organic Yoga Mat at a similar price.

 Is Manduka yoga mat non toxic?

-However, Manduka does gets sustainability points for their new mat recycling program, Live On, which lets you recycle your old mat for just $10 with any new mat purchase.
+However, Manduka does get sustainability points for their new mat recycling program, Live On, which lets you recycle your old mat for just $10 with any new mat purchase.

-Bottom Line: Manduka probably offers the most sustainable PVC yoga mat you can find.
-It is certified and third party tested for toxins.
+Bottom Line: Manduka probably offers the most sustainable PVC yoga mat.
+It is certified and third-party tested for toxins.
 But the materials are not natural.

 Sustainable yoga mats don’t have to break the bank.
 Our top picks are all in similar price points to the most popular yoga brands, but they’re completely safe for your health and the environment.